tg-x/darkfi/doc/src/architecture/blockchain.md

 # Appendix

 This section gives further details about the structures that will be used by the protocol.
-Since the Streamlet consensus protocol will be used at early stages of development, we created hybrid structures to enable seamless transition from Stremlet to Ouroboros Crypsinous, without the need of forking the blockchain.

 ## Blockchain